ChrisAnd1998/Web-Live-Wallpaper/README.md

 # Web-Wallpaper
-This code allows you to set a webbrowser as wallpaper in Windows 10.
+This code allows you to set a webbrowser as wallpaper in Windows 10 like Wallpaper Engine.
 You will only require to add a webbrowser to your form.
 You can use any window Handle as wallpaper.

 Declarations